DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 * Check if it started without errors</br>
   `journalctl -u dnsmasq.service`
-* If you get "port already in use" error, check which service is responsible</br>
+* If you get "port already in use" error, check which service is using port 53</br>
   `sudo ss -tulwnp`</br>
   stop and disable that service, for example if it is `systemd-resolved`</br>
   `sudo systemctl disable --now systemd-resolved`